 With a system in place to manage enterprise risk, companies are able to set quantifiable performance metrics and facilitate reputational alignment across departments.
 This streamlines a businesses’ ability to identify and respond to reputational threats by enabling risk prioritization.
 Below we outline four best practices you can follow to effectively manage reputational risk at your organization.

-While traditional risks can have a significant impact on a business, oftentimes, a reputational risk event is more damaging as it can take years to rebuild a tarnished corporate image.
+Reputational risk management is important because it directly impacts your business’s success, relationships, and growth; and oftentimes, a reputational risk event is more damaging as it can take years to rebuild a tarnished corporate image.
 In some cases, these events can even result in a company going out of business if it is unable to regain trust with its customer base.
 Conversely, organizations that have a strong reputation are better able to attract new customers and employees, have a healthy market value, and receive the benefit of the doubt when an incident occurs.

 As more businesses begin to digitize, reputational strength has become more important than ever before.
 Organizations are facing increased levels of cybersecurity, financial, and compliance risk, which, if mismanaged, can lead to significant reputational losses.
 This is why it is vital that organizations build reputational risk management systems that monitor enterprise-wide cybersecurity.